Is Stash a Scam Stash Invest rating

 Stash Cons

-Some investors may not like:
+Some investors may not like the following:

 - Monthly subscription costs to use Stash services